Ovelny/birb/README.md

 ## Compatibility

-birb has only been tested for Linux, and works with any version of Python3.
+birb has only been tested with Linux, and works with any version of Python3.
-The main modules that birb depends on are `click` and `TwitterAPI`, which are installed automatically.

 ## Installation